rabble/trademe-tracker/trademe-tracker-spec.md

 8. Advanced investment analysis tools

 ## Technical Constraints and Considerations
-1. TradeMe may change their site structure, requiring scraper updates
+1. TradeMe may change their API structure, requiring integration updates
-2. Web scraping may encounter rate limiting or blocking
+2. API usage may encounter rate limiting or quota restrictions
 3. Claude 3.7 API costs should be monitored
 4. Cloudflare Workers have execution time limits
 5. Image storage costs will increase over time
-6. TradeMe TOS may have restrictions on scraping
+6. TradeMe API may have usage restrictions or costs

 ## Appendix